macOS: How To Disable Webcam on Your Mac - The Mac Observer

 Why Should I Disable My Mac’s Camera?

-This process isn’t for the average Mac user.
-Rather, it’s for those who want the privacy of having their cameras turned off.
+This process isn’t for the average Mac user, but perhaps it should be.
+It’s definitely for anybody who wants the privacy of having their cameras turned off.
 Security professionals, system administrators, and similar folks can benefit from this procedure.

+There are two steps to this method of disabling webcam.
+First, you can control which third-party apps have access to your camera.
+Launch System Preferences, click on Security & Privacy, then Privacy.
+From this tab, click Camera.
+Simply check or uncheck which apps you want to access or be blocked from using the camera.
+Note that you can configure your microphone’s privacy settings the same way.

+Next, you’ll want to pay a visit to similar settings in Safari.
+From Safari, click Safari in the menu bar, then Preferences.
+Click Websites, followed by Camera.
+If you’ve already granted access to the camera to any websites, they’ll appear in this menu.
+You can change the settings, disable the camera for the sites you wish, and configure how Safari will react when other sites try accessing your FaceTime or other camera.
+In the bottom right of the preferences pane, locate the dropdown labeled “When visiting other websites.”
+You can choose from Ask, Deny, or Allow.
+I’d suggest setting it to Ask.
+Once again, you’ll find similar controls here for your microphone.

-A Word of Warning
+For Earlier Versions of macOS, a Word of Warning

 Just to make sure you understand, this is an advanced tip that will fully disable the software components behind your Mac’s front-facing camera.
 When you follow these steps, you’ll prevent the camera from being used by any of the applications on your Mac.
 I’ll also show you how to enable the camera again when you need it.
 If, however, you aren’t comfortable modifying system files using the command line with super user privileges, you should keep going the tape-over-the-lens route.

-Note: UPDATE: I’ve stopped using the rubber magnet.
-It did cause problems for the ambient light sensor so my brightness was often out of whack.
-I now use a post it on my iMac.
-I crease ir, and stick the sticky side to the back. the front drapes over the camera so no image is visible but it’s translucent so the light from the room still gets through.